garrandall/popular-music-data/tracks/abc-jackson-5.md

 Say 1 2 3 (1 2 3)

 Shake it, shake it baby, come on now
-Shake it, shake it baby, ooh, ooh
+Shake it, shake it baby, oh, oh
 Shake it, shake it baby, ho
-1 2 3 baby, ooh ooh
+1 2 3 baby, oh oh
 A B C baby, nah nah
 Do re mi, baby, oh
 That's how easy love can be